spectrochempy/spectrochempy/docs/index.rst

     |scpy| is still experimental and under active development.
-    Its current design is subject to major changes, reorganizations, bugs and crashes!!!.
+    Its current design is subject to major changes, reorganizations, bugs and crashes!!!
 Please report any issues to the `Issue Tracker  <https://bitbucket.org/spectrocat/spectrochempy/issues>`_

-    |scpy|-0.1beta is expected to be first released around june or july 2019.
+    |scpy|-0.1 is expected to be first released around june or july 2019.

 Documentation
 =============